ʻEua, Tonga: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Ensure that you choose the necessary kind.
-Most adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types I. Make sure to find the right type.
+The majority of adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount